codinasion-archive/codinasion-programme/programme/area-of-circle/README.md

   - ClasherKasten
 ---

-## Write a programme to find the area of circle.
+## Write a programme to find the area of circle

 ```txt
 r : 3